shikhashii/Remote_Work_Health_Impact_Analysis_2025/README.md

 ## Project Highlights

-- **Data Cleaning & Exploration:** SQL queries to check for missing values, duplicates, and data consistency.
+- **Data Cleaning & Exploration:** Used Excel to check for missing values, duplicates, and data consistency.
 - **Data Analysis:** Used SQL to calculate burnout averages, mental and physical health distributions, and work-life metrics.
 - **Visualization & Presentation:** Insights summarized into a structured PowerPoint dashboard and summary PDF.